Jump to section:

 The best place to start is to ask yourself WHY buying gold bars may be the right choice for you.
 Let’s assume you already understand the myriad benefits that owning physical gold can bring – from inflation protection, a hedge against falling stock markets and a store of wealth during Brexit.

-So why would you choose to buy gold bars rather than coins?
-Well the main reason investors choose gold bars is value.
-If you’re seeking the lowest cost physical gold per gram, then gold bars can be the best choice.
+So why would you choose to buy gold bars rather than coins Well, the main reason investors choose gold bars is value.
+If you’re seeking the lowest cost of physical gold per gram, then gold bars can be the best choice.

 Next up, I’ll tell you exactly how to choose the best bars to purchase.
 The ‘what’ can be split into bar size and bar brand.

-So, how about brand of bar.
-Does it matter?
-Generally speaking, the answer is no. Certain premium brands such as Pamp will sell their bars significantly higher than many other reputable brands.
+So, how about the brand of the bar.
+Does it matter Generally speaking, the answer is no. Certain premium brands such as Pamp will sell their bars significantly higher than many other reputable brands.
 I’d avoid buying brands at the top end as you probably won’t receive a premium for them when you come to sell.